 1. Avoid direct sunlight in your child’s room

 After a day of the sun beating in on your child’s sleep space, her room will be pretty humid by bedtime!
-Keep out the heat with blackout blinds and blackout curtains, or consider a portable blackout blind like the Gro Anywhere Blind from the Gro Company.
+Keep out the heat with blackout blinds and blackout curtains, or consider a portable blackout blind like the Sleepout Blackout Curtain (and use code HAPPYSLEEP10 for a discount!)

 2. Consider a cool bath